Brandon Sanderson: Teaching

 Sanderson is adjunct faculty at Brigham Young University, teaching a creative writing course once per year.

 Sanderson's writing courses are also published to his YouTube channel, "Brandon Sanderson."

-Sanderson also participates in the weekly podcast Writing Excuses with authors Dan Wells, Mary Robinette Kowal, and web cartoonist Howard Tayler.
-He began hosting the podcast Intentionally Blank with Dan Wells in June 2021, where they discuss random things they enjoy.
+Sanderson from 2008 to 2022 participated in the weekly podcast Writing Excuses with authors Dan Wells, Mary Robinette Kowal, and web cartoonist Howard Tayler.
+He began hosting the podcast Intentionally Blank with Dan Wells in June 2021, where they discuss random things they enjoy, often while Sanderson signs the front sheets that will eventually be inserted in his books once they are published.

 Selected awards and honors

-Sanderson has been nominated for (and also won) multiple awards for his various works.
+Sanderson has received numerous awards and nominations for his various works.
 See Writing Excuses for additional awards and nominations.